xxu121/ucfnxxu-plant-monitor/README.md

 <img width="600" alt="image" src="https://github.com/xxu121/ucfnxxu-plant-monitor/assets/146341729/95c87d91-dc7e-46cb-95b1-5658a0557b14">

+Solder the longer foot of the red LED to pin 14 and the longer lead of the yellow LED to pin 16.
+Connect the shorter foots of both LEDs to the GND (Ground).(add fig)

+‘pinMode(14, OUTPUT);
+pinMode(16, OUTPUT);’
+The code added in void setup.
+The effect of these two lines is to configure pin 14 and pin 16 on the microcontroller as digital outputs.
+After executing these lines, it would be able to turn an LED on or off connected to these pins.

+'if(Temperature <= 25){
+     digitalWrite(16, HIGH);   // turn the LED on (HIGH is the voltage level) }
+  else{
+      digitalWrite(16, LOW);    // turn the LED off by making the voltage LOW }'
+  Incorporated within the void loop() function, these extract of code produce the following behavior: if the temperature is 25 degrees or below, a HIGH digital signal is sent to the output (pin 16), causing the LED to illuminate.
+Conversely, if the temperature exceeds 25 degrees, a LOW digital signal is issued to the output (pin 16), turning the LED off.

+  'if(Moisture < 10){
+     digitalWrite(14, HIGH);   // turn the LED on (HIGH is the voltage level) }
+  else{
+      digitalWrite(14, LOW);    // turn the LED off by making the voltage LOW }

+}'
+Within the void readMoisture() function, these lines of code function analogously to the temperature control mechanism.
+They utilise a HIGH or LOW output to toggle the LED's state.
+Specifically, if moisture levels are detected to be below 10, the LED is turned on.
+If the moisture level is above this threshold, the LED is turned off.

 ## workshop 3
 1. Setting up a RPi as a gateway.
 Following the tutorial in https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2, use the institution wifi to connect the RPi and set user's own username and password.